Mpriour42/TP_NGS_Clownfish/Readme.md

 1) Raw RNA-seq data download.
 --> Dowloading the data from the NCBI database.
 See the script **RNAseq_data_download.sh** --> Control of the quality of the reads using FASTQC function.
-See the script **fastqc.sh** --> Assembly and comparison of all the FASTQC reports for all the sequences using MULTIQC function.
+See the script **fastqc.sh** --> Assembly and comparison of all the FASTQC quality reports for all the sequences using MULTIQC function.
 See the script **multiqc.sh**

+2) Data assembly
+--> Trinity